wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 - Navigate to the agent desktop, end your call and move your agent back to the **Idle** status.
 Nobody should be in **Available** status.

+### 2. Contact Center Overview - Realtime

-- Go back to the portal's dashboard and select the second dashboard `Contact Center Overview - Realtime` in the upper left corner.
+- Go back to the portal's dashboard and select the second dashboard **`Contact Center Overview - Realtime`** in the upper left corner.

-- Make a new call to your EP and wait until the call reach a queue.
+- Make a **new call** to your EP and wait until the call reach a queue.

 - Check the new data on the Realtime dashboard.
 Now, this call will be presented in the table **Contact Details in the Queue**.
 In addition, the value will increase in the **Longest Contact Currently in Queue** chart.

 ### 3. Contact Center Overview - Historical

--  Select the third dashboard `Contact Center Overview - Historical`.
+-  Select the third dashboard **`Contact Center Overview - Historical`**.
 You will be able to see the same information but from the historical perspective.
 By default the informaiton is shown for the last 7 days.
 Change the **Duration** filter to **This Year** in the upper right corner.

-- Open the help guide by clicking on the supervisor account in the upper right corner and selecting the **Help** option.
+- Open the help guide by clicking on the supervisor account in the upper right corner and select the **Help** option.

 ### 4. Agent State Data – Realtime dashboard

-- Make sure that the agent is logged in.

-- Go to the portal's dashboard as a supervisor and select the 4th dashboard `Agent State Data – Realtime` in the upper left corner.
+- Select the 4th dashboard **`Agent State Data – Realtime`** in the upper left corner.

 - Now the agent has to be presented in the **Agent State Data** dashboard.